cathydo178/Data-Engineering-Projects/Project 2 - Data Warehouse/README.md

 # DATABASE SCHEMA DESIGN AND ETL PIPELINE

-I decide to use star schema for this project because it's simple and straightfoward.
+I decide to use star schema for this project because it's simple and straightforward.
 This will help the analytic team get the most information and do their analysis in the most efficient way.

 In my star schema, there will be fact table and dimension table: